 - Proving the validity of the decedent’s will, if any.

 - Identifying and making inventory of the decedent’s assets.

 - Payment of debts and taxes owed.

 - Distributing assets as either the will or state law instructs.

 Simply put, the probate process works by way of a court proceeding where the conditions of the will are read aloud and the distribution of inheritances takes place.
 More specifically, after a person’s death, the individual they named as an executor (by will) or the person appointed by a judge (no will/by state law) files the correct paperwork within the probate court.
 It is this individual’s duty to prove the validity of the will and present the assets to the court as well as to whom they are going.
 This includes anything from real property to valuables and belongings to debts.

-The executor secures and manages these assets throughout the probate process.
+The executor of the will has a few very important duties.
+(See our blog: What an Executor of a Will Can and Cannot Do) One of their jobs is to secure and manage these assets throughout the probate process.
 Once granted permission by the court, they may pay any debts and taxes owed by the decedent and divide the remaining assets among heirs or beneficiaries.